Yaksha: Shasan devatas in Jainism

-Yakshas in poems
+In poems

 In Kālidāsa's poem Meghadūta, for instance, the yakṣa narrator is a romantic figure, pining with love for his missing beloved.
 By contrast, in the didactic Hindu dialogue of the Yakṣapraśnāḥ "Questions of the Yakṣa", it is a tutelary spirit of a lake that challenges Yudhiṣṭhira.

 In Mahavamsa poem of Sri Lanka, a local population is given the term Yakkhas.
 Prince Vijaya encountered the royalty of the yakkhas' queen, Kuveni, in her capital of Lanka pura and conquered them.

+In Nepal

+In Nepal, squat stone versions of yakshas (sometimes twinned) were used as elements in construction.
+Their role was that of a caryatid, which supports a part of the building, for example a column.
+However, they are best known for their appearance under the spouts of ancient drinking fountains, especially fountains built in the Licchavi era (c.
+400–750 AD).
+Bhagiratha sculptures are more commonly found under spouts from the Malla period (c.
+1201–1779 AD).

-Yakshas in Thailand
+In Thailand

 Yakshas (ยักษ์, RTGS: Yak) are an important element in Thai temple art and architecture.
 They are common as guardians of the gates in Buddhist temples throughout the country since at least the 14th century.
 Ceramic sculptures of guardian yakshas were produced in Thailand, during the Sukhothai and Ayutthaya periods, between the 14th and 16th centuries, at several kiln complexes in northern Thailand.
 They are mostly depicted with a characteristic face, having big round bulging eyes and protruding fangs, as well as a green complexion.
 Yakshas and their female counterparts are common in the Buddhist literature of Thailand, such as in The Twelve Sisters and Phra Aphai Mani.
 As ogres, giants, and ogresses, yakshas are present as well in Thai folklore.